The Ballad of Reading Gaol

-The poem consists of 109 stanzas of 6 lines, of 8-6-8-6-8-6 syllables, and rhyming a-b-c-b-d-b.
+The poem consists of 109 sestets or six-line stanzas, a variation of the traditional ballad quatrain.
+The lines are formed of iambic tetrameters and trimeters of 8-6-8-6-8-6 syllables.
+The rhyme scheme is: ABCBDB.
 Some stanzas incorporate rhymes within some or all of the 8-syllable lines.
 The whole poem is grouped into 6 untitled sections of 16, 13, 37, 23, 17 and 3 stanzas.
 A version with only 63 of the stanzas, divided into 4 sections of 15, 7, 22 and 19 stanzas, and allegedly based on the original draft, was included in the posthumous editions of Wilde's poetry edited by Robert Ross, "for the benefit of reciters and their audiences who have found the entire poem too long for declamation".

 History of the poem

-Wilde entered prison on 25 March 1895, sentenced to two years' hard labour—a punishment that was considered more severe than mere penal servitude.
+On 25 May 1895, Wilde was convicted and sentenced to two years' hard labour—a punishment that was considered more severe than mere penal servitude.
 He was first sent, briefly, to Newgate Prison for initial processing, and the next week was moved to Pentonville prison, where "hard labour" consisted of many hours of pointless effort in walking a treadmill or picking oakum (separating the fibres in scraps of old navy ropes), and allowed to read only the Bible and The Pilgrim's Progress.
 Prisoners were not allowed to speak to each other, and, out of their solitary cells, were required to wear a cap with a sort of thick veil so they would not be recognised by other prisoners.
 A few months later he was moved to Wandsworth Prison, which had a similar regimen.
 While he was there, he was required to declare bankruptcy, by which he lost virtually all his possessions including his books and manuscripts.
 On 23 November 1895 he was again moved, to the prison at Reading, which also had similar rules, where he spent the remainder of his sentence, and was assigned the third cell on the third floor of C ward—and thereafter addressed and identified only as "C.3.3."—prisoners were identified only by their cell numbers and not by name.

 About five months after Wilde arrived at Reading Gaol, Charles Thomas Wooldridge, a trooper in the Royal Horse Guards, was brought to Reading to await his trial for murdering his common-law wife (and promptly presenting himself and confessing to a policeman) on 29 March 1896.
 On 17 June, Wooldridge was sentenced to death and returned to Reading for his execution which took place on Tuesday, 7 July 1896—the first hanging at Reading in 18 years.
 Though Wilde observed Wooldridge in the prison yard only from a distance, he dedicated The Ballad of Reading Gaol to Wooldridge as C. T. W.

 Wilde was released from prison on 18 May 1897, and promptly went to France, never returning to Britain.
 He died in Paris, at the age of 46, on 30 November 1900.